 I like the woods in September.
-There is always so much going on in the world of nature in September as plants and bugs and other creatures start to get ready for the coming winter.
+There is always so much going on as plants and bugs and other creatures start to get ready for the coming winter.

 I probably like September more now that I don’t have to “go back to school” as in my early years.
 That always kind of stunk!

 I dig equinoxes, and September has one, the autumnal equinox, when the sun rises true east and sets true west, the first official day of fall.

 I have a soft spot for Neil Diamond's September Morn.

 I like gardens in September, the blooming of the late season flowers, so many plants going to seed, brave butterflies passing through or laying eggs, life preparing to survive the coming winter, the beginning of leaf drop - especially for tulip poplars, sour woods, and this year - oddly early - dogwoods...